NextGen KBM Rebrands to Adaptive Content Engine

 In some cases, you have extensive customization requirements and a substantial content library that needs to go into the NextGen KBM.
 Dedicating staff members to this project could take away from other vital areas in your organization.
 If they’re not experienced with this type of customization, it could also take a long time for the changes to get put in place.
 They may fail to account for regulatory compliance or design forms to support a potential audit.

 They also have to know the right questions to ask everyone working with the EHR.
-If they don’t get key information about the specific way people do things in the practice, then the workflows are going to fill forced or inefficient.
+If they don’t get key information about the specific way people do things in the practice, then the workflows are going to feel forced or inefficient.
 When your practice deals with many specialties, each workflow also needs to account for the differences between them.

 In some cases, a lack of experience in NextGen KBM templates could result in customizations that don’t transfer over during an upgrade.
 Someone would need to recreate the template in the future, and that could be disruptive to a workflow until it’s fixed.